Bhanu Banerjee

-Bhanu Bandyopadhyay, also known as Bhanu Banerjee (born as Samyamoy Bandyopadhyay; 26 August 1920 – 4 March 1983), was an Indian actor, known for his work in Bengali cinema.
+Bhanu Banerjee, also known as Bhanu Bandyopadhyay (born as Samyamoy Banerjee; 26 August 1920 – 4 March 1983), was an Indian actor, known for his work in Bengali cinema.
 He acted in over 300 movies, in numerous plays and performed frequently on the radio.

 Early life

-Bhanu Bandyopadhyay was born on 26 August 1920 at Dhaka town, Bengal in a Kulin Brahmin family.
+Bhanu Banerjee was born on 26 August 1920 at Dhaka, Bengal in a Kulin Brahmin family.
 His ancestral home was at a village called Panchgaon in Bikrampur, Dhaka Division, present day Bangladesh.
 Bhanu Banerjee was related to Sabitri Chatterjee through his maternal side.
 Aghorenath Chattopadhyay was his maternal grandfather's cousin.
 He studied at Kazi Pagla A. T. Institute, Lohajong, Pogose School and St. Gregory's High School in Dhaka followed by Jagannath College for his B.A.
-He then moved to Calcutta in the 1950s.
+He then moved to Calcutta in the 1941.
 In his initial years Bandyopadhyay worked at the Iron & Steel Control Board.

 Political activity

 He was associated with the freedom fighter group Anushilan Samity in the Dhaka Dist.
-He was kept under house arrest for 30 days when he was a teenager as the police suspected him to be involved in seditious activities.
+He was kept under house arrest for 30 days, when he was a teenager as the police suspected him to be involved in seditious activities.
 After the Quit India movement he joined with the Revolutionary Socialist Party.
 Later founded the Kranti Shilpi Sangha with writer (later film maker) Salil Sen, staging the latter’s landmark play Natun Yahudi (1951, filmed 1953) about East Bengal refugees for fund-raising on their behalf in Calcutta.